-People who cheat on their significant others through digital media often rely on the same argument to excuse their behavior: nothing really happened.
+Those who cheat on their spouse or partner through digital media often rely on the same argument to excuse their behavior: nothing really happened.
 Because their infidelity did not involve in-person interactions and/or sexual activity, these straying partners argue that their actions were not really infidelity, or at least not as bad as “real-life” infidelity.

 In truth, research and expert opinions consistently suggest that online infidelity and in-person fidelity have similar consequences for individuals and relationships.
 Internet cheating causes the cheated-on partner to experience similar levels of emotional distress and is equally likely to result in the break-up of a relationship.